threefoldfoundation/info_threefold/src/farming/certification/farming_certified_requirements.md

 ## Certified Farming Requirements

+Certfified farmng exists in two forms:
+- a certfied node
+- a certifed farm with multiple certified nodes

+This page explains the differences between certified nodes and certified farms

 ### Certified Node

 A Certified Node is a node which comes locked and does not allow the owner to make fundamental changes to the node.
 It will comes with a locked down BIOS which makes it impossible to make changes to the operating system and secure that the node will run the right version os Zero-OS.
 The TitanV2 node is a certfified node (the only certified node at this point in time).
 Cerrtified nodes are eligeble for certified rewards